 If you use advertising to earn money, you'll see payment info for advertising proceeds in the Payout summary.
 We’ll show the app in which these proceeds were earned, or “unmapped” for ad units utilized in multiple apps or that otherwise can’t be mapped to a specific app.

 If you sell products in the Azure Marketplace, you’ll also see info on successful payouts in the Payout summary.
 For more details regarding Azure Marketplace payment, see the Microsoft Azure Marketplace Participation Policies and the Microsoft Azure Marketplace Publisher Agreement.
 More info about Azure Marketplace payout reporting can be found here.

 To be eligible for payout, your proceeds must reach the applicable payment threshold.
 If the proceeds are less than the payment threshold, they will remain in the Reserved category until the threshold has been met.
 For more details about the payment threshold for app proceeds, see the App Developer Agreement.
 For advertising proceeds, the payment threshold is $50 USD (or its equivalent in local currency).

 Payments are made on a monthly basis (provided any applicable payment threshold has been met).
 We will typically send any payment due in a given month by the 15th day of that month.
 Note that payments generally take between 3 to 10 additional business days to reach your payout account.
 For more info, see Payment thresholds, methods, and timeframes.

-To view your Payout summary, click the Payout icon that appears near the upper right hand corner in Dev Center, then select Payout summary.
+To view your Payout summary, click the Payout icon that appears near the upper right hand corner in Partner Center, then select Payout summary.